DigitalSlideArchive/HistomicsTK/CONTRIBUTING.rst

     $ cd HistomicsTK/
     $ python -m pip install scikit-build ninja cython numpy nimfa
     $ python setup.py develop

+Of course, any type of virtual python environment will do.
+These instructions are equally applicable inside `conda` environments.

 4. Create a branch for local development::